semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ## Documentation

 - All specifications and design docs are in `sflo-dendron-notes/`
 - Check conversation logs in `sflo.conv.*` for context on design decisions if necessary, but beware of superceded and dangerously-outdated info

 ### Documentation First

 - unclear or anemic documentation should be called out
 - documentation should be wiki-style: focused on the topic at hand, don't repeat yourself, keep things simple and clear
 - when assisting with writing documentation, it should be kept concise and specific to the topic at hand
 - whenever documentation is updated, any corresponding LLM conversation context should be updated too
 - to encourage documentation-driven software engineering, code comments should refer to corresponding documentation by filename, and the documentation and code should be cross-checked for consistency whenever possible

 ### Documentation Architecture

+- `sflo-dendron-notes` repo has wiki-style notes about the mesh architecture
+  -  Dendron handles the frontmatter... don't rewrite IDs or anything else in the frontmatter
+- official project documentation should be generated in `documentation` directory in markdown

+### Project notes

 Project documentation, specifications, journaling, and design choices are stored in `sflo-dendron-notes/` using Dendron's hierarchical note system.
 Key documentation includes: